100 Digital Marketing Terms You Need To Know – Your Easy To Understand A to Z Glossary

 Page View – each time a user visits a web page.

-PageRank – a process that used by Google Search to rank websites in their search engine results.
+PageRank – a process that is used by Google Search to rank websites in their search engine results.
 PageRank was used by Google to measure the authority of a webpage.
-It was generally believed that the number of quality of inbound links to a website was a significant factor to increase your PageRank score.
+It was generally believed that the quality of inbound links to a website was a significant factor to increase your PageRank score.

 Phishing – the attempt to obtain private information such as usernames, passwords and credit card information using fake emails from trustworthy sites.

 Pixel – a small unit of measurement of an image, with thousands of individual pixels forming what the eye sees as one smooth image.

 Plugins – a piece of software that adds a specific feature to a program to customise it.
 For example, you may have a “forms” plugin on your website that enables you to keep a record of form entries.